gameinn1/HikaruNoGoSSA/README.md

 If anyone ever sees this and has a passion to properly finish...
 I'd like to see it done.
 It's basically just time now.
 I thought to myself even if I had 2 other people, that's only 20 episodes each and could probbaly be done in 3 weeks (trust me you get faster).

 You can reach me on Discord at gameinn1 or make an Issues post in the tab.
 I don't know much about how github works sorry.
+Maybe if some people come forward willing to help in the next month or so I might go back to this and help finish.

 If you need it visualized of what work needs to be done, below is a table.